ADFG-DSF/GOAB/README.md

       managers
     - c.`RFspcomp9622.R`: Rockfish species composition in biological data.
 Uses Steve Fleischman version of composition equations

-  - vii.`AWLsummaries.R`: Summary statistics of rockfish data.
+  - viii.`AWLsummaries.R`: Summary statistics of rockfish data.
 For rockfish report

-  - viii.`FractionCleanedAtSea.R`: Calculates the fraction of harvest cleaned at sea by port for halibut, rockfish, and lingcod.
+  - viv.`FractionCleanedAtSea.R`: Calculates the fraction of harvest cleaned at sea by port for halibut, rockfish, and lingcod.
 Used in writing Op plan.
 - 5.`functions.R`: Functions used in R scripts.
 Accessed with